 - Extras: Premium accounts includes no ads, personalised invoices, shopping incentives, multiple shops and newsletters.
 Sell your design in the marketplace and earn a commission when others buy using your designs in their customised products.
 "Blog This" button on each product, making it easy to tell your audience about your products.

 Things to Consider Before Selling Personalised Merchandise Online

 Which POD site you use will depend on your personal and business needs.
 Before you decide, make sure you take the following into account...

 - Currency Conversion Fees: If you use a site that is not based in your own country, there may be an extra fee to pay when it comes to collecting your royalties.
-Check your payment settings and with your bank if you are unsure.
+Check your payment settings and check with your bank if you are unsure.
 I got caught out with this once.
 I got a cheque from Cafepress and lost most of it to the currency charges.

 - Import Fees and Delivery Times: Consider where your main audience is from.
-If they are mostly in a different country to the POD site they will probably have to wait a long time for their orders and have to pay added import taxes which will put them off being repeat customers.
-Double-check with the sites (for example Cafepress.co.uk items are still sent from the USA NOT the UK) and try a test order.
+If they are mostly in a different country to the POD site, they will probably have to wait a long time for their orders and have to pay added import taxes which will put them off being repeat customers.
+Double-check with the sites (for example, Cafepress.co.uk items are still sent from the USA, not the UK) and try a test order.

 - Marketing: As with all businesses, you cannot rely on your items to sell themselves.
 Just because they are part of another site, it does not mean you will be easily found.
-These sites are very popular and there is huge competition.
-Learn all you can about marketing online products and be prepared to spend more time telling others about your stuff than creating it.
+These sites are very popular, and there is huge competition.
+Learn all you can about marketing online products, and be prepared to spend more time telling others about your stuff than creating it.

 - Copyright: Make sure you have the right to use the images on your products.
 This also goes for quotes, fonts, names and photos—you don't want to be sued for thousands, even if you didn't make a penny on it in the first place!